UCSBCarpentry/CustomLibraryBash/_episodes/05-counting-mining.md

 {: .callout}
 <!-- hm, reminds me of MARC -->

-First, let's have a look at the largest data file, using the tools we learned in [Reading files]({{ page.root }}/03-working-with-files-and-folders/#reading-files):
+First, let's have a look at the the 2016 file, using the tools we learned in
+[Reading files]({{ page.root }}/03-working-with-files-and-folders/#reading-files):

 ~~~
-$ cat ap_flights.csv
+$ cat Desk_Tracker_2016.csv
 ~~~
 {: .bash}